-- An End of three (3) arrows (one by each athlete) shoot-off for score (maximum of three shoot-offs); - If the score is still tied in the third shoot-off, the team with the closest-to-the-center arrow will win; - If still tied the second (or third) closest-to-the-center arrow will determine the winner; - If necessary there will be successive three (3) arrow (one arrow by each athlete) shoot-offs for score if necessary followed by closest-to-the-center evaluation until the tie is resolved; - The time limit for a Team shoot-off will be 2 minutes.

-- 11.10.6.3.2.3 Shoot-offs will take place on a separate target.
+- An end of 3 arrows (1 by each athlete) shoot-off for score (maximum of 3 shoot-offs); - If the score is still tied in the third shoot-off, the team with the closest-to-the-centre arrow will win; - If still tied the second (or third) closest-to-the-centre arrow will determine the winner; - If necessary there will be successive 3 arrow (1 arrow by each athlete) shoot-offs for score if necessary followed by closest-to-the-centre evaluation until the tie is resolved; - The time limit for a Team shoot-off will be 2 minutes. - 11.10.6.3.2.3 Shoot-offs in qualification and elimination rounds, will take place on a separate target.
 The targets will be located close to the central point area. - 11.10.6.3.2.4 Shoot-offs will be shot as soon as it is practical after all scorecards for the division, within which the tie has occurred, have been recorded.
 Any athlete who is not present for the shoot-off within 30 minutes after he/she or his/her team captain has been notified, will be declared the loser.
-If the athlete and his Team Captain have left the field, in spite of the results not being officially verified, and thus cannot be notified of the shoot-off, the athlete will be declared the loser. - 11.10.6.3.2.5 In the event of a tie in the Semi Finals, a shoot-off will take place on the last target shot.
-In the event of a tie in the Medal Finals, a shoot-off will take place on a separate target This target will be located close to the central staging area and last target shot. - 11.10.6.4 Scorecards will be signed by the scorer and the athlete, denoting that the athlete agrees with the value of each arrow, the sum total (identical on both scorecards), the number of 10's and the number of X's.
+If the athlete and his Team Captain have left the field, in spite of the results not being officially verified, and thus cannot be notified of the shoot-off, the athlete will be declared the loser.

+- 11.10.6.3.2.5 In the event of a tie in the Semi Finals, a shoot-off will take place on an extra 5th target in order not to have all the groups which have started at target nr.
+1 wait for the finalising of the shoot-off.
+In the event of a tie in the Medal Finals, the shoot-off will take place on a separate target set up next to the 4th target. - 11.10.6.4 Scorecards will be signed by the scorer and the athlete, denoting that the athlete agrees with the value of each arrow, the sum total (identical on both scorecards), the number of 10's and the number of 11's.
 The scorer's scorecard will be signed by some other athlete of the same group but of a different Member Association.
 Should a discrepancy be found in the sum total, the sum total of the lowest arrow scores will become final.

-The organisers are not obligated to accept or record scorecards that are submitted without signatures, the sum total, the number of 10's and the number of X's.
+The organisers are not obligated to accept or record scorecards that are submitted without signatures, the sum total, the number of 10's and the number of 11's.

-At the end of the Tournament the Organizing Committee must supply complete result lists to all participants: Athletes, Team Captains, Judges and Council Members who are present.
+At the end of the Tournament the Organising Committee must supply complete result lists to all participating teams.